adblockplus/adblockpluscore/README.md

 However, from time to time, or after a cleanup, it is recommended to remove these files manually, and download latest.

+*Please note:* downloading doesn't work for Matching filter lists.
 ### Benchmarking

-The `npm run benchmark` command will visually show, in console, what is the current *heap* memory state, and *bootstrap* time.
+The `npm run benchmark` command will visually show, in console, what is the current *heap* memory state, and *bootstrap* time for both filter engine & matching.

 This operations does *not* store results in the benchmark history, so it can be executed incrementally, while we code.

+#### Benchmark - matching
+Part of benchmark measurement is Matching against various filters.
+When benchmark is run with flag: --match then by default it will run 3 rounds of same matching per filters.
+Number of rounds can be adjusted by changing ```--rounds``` argument in benchmark run:
+`node --expose-gc benchmark.js --matchList=slowlist --match --rounds=23 --dt`

 ### Benchmark results

-If we'd like to compare current changes with *heap* and *bootstrap* we had before, `npm run benchmark-compare` would take care of that, producing a table with differences between the previous, stored, state, and the current one.
+If we'd like to compare current changes with *heap* and *bootstrap* we had before, `npm run benchmark:compare` would take care of that, producing a table with differences between the previous, stored, state, and the current one.